donet-server/donet/README.md

 This server software project implements the Distributed Class system and protocol in Panda3D's distributed module for networking, which was originally designed to interact with a server technology, the OTP server, designed by Disney and used in-house from 2001 to 2013.

+This open source software project will always aim to stay compatible with the networking module of the Panda3D engine.

 Resources for more info on Disney's OTP server (Sources listed in chronological order):

 - [October 2003: Building a MMOG for the Million - Disney's Toontown Online](https://dl.acm.org/doi/10.1145/950566.950589)